-With over 800 miles of Coastline, there are tons of beautiful beaches in California.
-From the sunny sandy beaches of SoCal to the rocky northern coast, there’s a beach for everyone.
+With over 800 miles of Coastline, California has many beautiful beaches.
+From the sunny sandy beaches of SoCal to the rocky northern coast, there’s an idyllic beach for everyone.

 Ventura beach in the central part of the state is a lot less crowded but just as beautiful.
-When you head further North up the coast (take Pacific Coast Hwy for an epic drive!), you will see rockier beaches.
-The Northern beaches aren’t the best for swimming as the water tends to be much colder, but they tend to be very scenic.
+You will see rockier beaches when you head further up the coast (take Pacific Coast Hwy for an epic drive!).
+The Northern beaches aren’t ideal for swimming as the water tends to be much colder, but they offer breathtaking views.

-Venice Beach is one of the most iconic beaches of the state, so I’d be remiss if it didn’t get its own small paragraph.
-This is the beach that’s known as muscle beach.
+Venice Beach is one of the state’s most iconic beaches, so I’d be remiss if it didn’t get its own small paragraph.
+Venice is the famed muscle beach.
 It’s where all the bodybuilders of the eighties would hang out and show off their strength.
-The beach still has some workout equipment for people to test out and try to compete with, but the bodybuilding scene isn’t as strong as it once was.
+The beach still has some workout equipment for people to test out and compete with, but the bodybuilding scene isn’t as intense as it once was.

-It’s been replaced with a flourishing art community and an enormous skate park.
-Local aspiring artists can show up and claim a space on the beach walk for free, as long as they are selling art and not a crafted good.
+A flourishing art community and an enormous skate park replaced the bodybuilders.
+Local aspiring artists can show up and claim a space on the beach walk for free, as long as they sell art and not a crafted good.
 It’s a great place to sample the flavors of the new and upcoming artists of the area.

-The skate park is a great place for kids to hang out and show off their skateboarding skills.
-It’s fun to watch the good ones practice their tricks!
+The skate park is excellent for kids to hang out and show off their skateboarding skills.
+Spectators can watch rising stars practice their tricks!

 Santa Monica Pier

 Santa Monica is directly to the North of Venice Beach, and you can walk or bike between them on the beach trail.
-The beach is pretty typical of California beaches, but they excelled at making it the hot place to be by creating a fantastic pier community.
+The beach itself is typical of California beaches, but the fantastic pier community makes it the hot place to be.

 The Last Bookstore